SpencerLong0624/Split/README.md

 ### My Account
 1. Each user has to enter their full name and phone number for the first time they log into the app
-2. Feel free to edit your username and phone number later.
+2. Feel free to edit your full name and phone number later.